Watch: Miracle survival after girl on scooter hit on busy road

 To the sounds of Bohemian Rhapsody on the dashcam video, the child can be seen getting up, seemingly uninjured, only for the woman to swipe at the child as they walk away.

-Neither police nor St John were called to the incident and the child's condition is unknown, but the video shows her walking away without obvious injuries.
+Neither police nor St John were called to the incident at the time and the child's condition is unknown, but the video shows her walking away without obvious injuries.

+A police spokesperson told the Herald today the matter has since been reported to them and they are now making inquiries to speak with the child's family to ensure she is okay and to provide education to her family around road safety.

+"We want to remind all road users, including pedestrians, of the importance of keeping themselves and their families safe on our roads.
+This includes ensuring parents have direct supervision of their children on or near public roads, they look before they cross, and use designated pedestrian crossings where possible," they said.

 The video was shared to the Dash Cam Owners New Zealand Facebook page with the comment: "Mum needs to take responsibility".